Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

-Charter: Also called the 'Project Charter', this document outlines all the relationships within stakeholders and project team members.
-It also identifies decision making hierarchies and key authorities over different project areas.
+Charter: Also called the 'Project Charter', this document outlines all the relationships between stakeholders and project team members.
+It also identifies decision-making hierarchies and key authorities over different project areas.

 Client Brief: Also called a 'Creative Brief', the Client Brief is an initial outline of the project's core requirements, background, and business case.
-The Client Brief is instrumental for kicking off the project.
+The Client Brief is instrumental in kicking off the project.

 Closeout: Also called 'Project Handover', this is the phase when the project is finalized, all deliverables are formally handed over, and the project team is debriefed.